What Is the Current Ratio, and Why Does It Matter?

 Current Ratio of Apple Inc.

-What is a Good Current Ratio?
+What Counts as a 'Good' Current Ratio?

 The ratio within this range suggests that the company has sufficient short-term assets to cover its immediate obligations, while still maintaining a healthy balance between liquidity and asset utilisation.